If you are interested in volunteering, please send us an email at info (at) rewildportland (dot) com. Thank you!

-Rewild Portland is a mostly volunteer run organization.
+Rewild Portland is a mostly volunteer-run organization.
 We are always looking to find more people who want to chip in and make our mission come to life.
 We’ve grown a lot in the last year and are seeking new and more volunteers!
-We have a variety of volunteer tasks and encourage people to help where they feel most inspired.
+We have a variety of volunteer tasks, and encourage people to help where they feel most inspired.
 If you are interested, please attend a volunteer orientation.
-The volunteer orientation is a time to familiarize yourself with our organization and mission, learn about the volunteer opportunities for the coming year, and meet other volunteers and the Rewild Portland staff.
-It’s also a great way to become more in the Rewild Portland community.
-We show our appreciation for regular volunteers by offering free classes specifically for volunteers, as well as inviting them to come along on our member adventures.
+The volunteer orientation is a time to familiarize yourself with our organization and mission, learn about volunteer opportunities for the coming year, and meet other volunteers and the Rewild Portland staff.
+It’s also a great way to become more involved in the Rewild Portland community.
+We show our appreciation for regular volunteers by offering free classes specifically for them, as well as inviting them to come along on our member hikes.

-Teaching, Facilitation, and assisting at our monthly Free Skills Series.
+Teaching, facilitating, and assisting at our monthly Free Skills Series

 Our Free Skills Series began with just a few friends hanging out in the park.
-Now it involves 30–60 people (and more projected for this year) coming to learn more about the month’s topic.
-The growth of the skill series is fantastic!
-It shows that more people are interested in rewilding, and more people are hearing about the community of rewilding in Portland, and there are more opportunities for “social capital.”
+Now it involves 30–60 people (and even more projected for this coming year) coming to learn more about the month’s topic.
+The growth of this series is fantastic!
+It shows that more people are interested in rewilding, more people are hearing about the community of rewilding in Portland, and there are more opportunities for “social capital.”
 However, with this growth comes the challenge of relating the information in a way that retains quality.
-Last year Peter taught the Ivy Basketry skill series by himself, with over 50 people in attendance.
+Last year Peter taught the ivy basketry Free Skills Series class by himself, with more than 50 people in attendance.
 That was crazy!
 Although it worked out, that is not our goal.
-We are seeking crafters, makers, teachers, and anyone who would love to help us out with our free skills series.
+We are seeking crafters, makers, teachers, and anyone who would love to help us out with our Free Skills Series.
 We need people who can act as greeters for new folks, assistants to teachers, teachers, and volunteers who can simply facilitate the program with us.

 We consider outreach to mean educating the public about who we are and what we do.
-We have four main goals of outreach: documentation, tabling, flyering, and social media.
+We have four main outreach goals: documentation, tabling, flyering, and social media.

-Tabling helps us get the word out about our programs, but is also an opportunity for education.
-Our table is full of the items that we teach people how to make, acting as a sort of portable “museum” of ancestral technology.
-We engage the public and tell them the histories and stories of each item on our table.
-Tabling isn’t just advertising to us, it’s education in another form.
+Tabling helps us get the word out about our programs and is also an opportunity for education.
+Our table is full of examples of the kinds of items that we teach people how to make, acting as a sort of portable “museum” of ancestral technology.
+While tabling we engage the public, telling people the histories and stories of each item on the table.

 Flyering is more of just the marketing aspect of our organization.
 We want to let people know about our programs.
 To do this, we put up posters and handbills in strategic locations around the Portland area.
 With more volunteers, this takes much less time!

-We are always seeking professional grant-writers to help us with researching and writing grants.
+We are always seeking professional grant writers to help us research and write grants.

 Each year we run three major fundraising campaigns: a silent auction, a membership drive, and an online fundraiser.
 We need help putting each of these together.
 There are many moving parts and each campaign is different and requires a different kind of help.

-Once a year we will produce a video and do a kick-starter like fundraiser.
-While our auction and member drive is driven to bring in local folks, there are many people who want to help us from afar.
+Once a year we produce a video and do a Kickstarter-like fundraiser.
+While our auction and member drive are driven to bring in local folks, there are many people who want to help us from afar.
 This online campaign helps us reach a larger audience of support.
-We need help producing the video, and doing research for places to promote it online.
+We need help producing the video and researching places to promote it online.

-The IT world is very expensive and so any help in this avenue is greatly appreciated.
+The IT world is very expensive, so any help in this area is greatly appreciated.